frnsys/hili/readme.md

 4. This will create an `.xpi` file in `web-ext-artifacts`.
 5. Go to `about:addons`, then `Install Add-on From File`, and select the `.xpi` file.

+You can also install it from here: <https://addons.mozilla.org/en-US/firefox/addon/hili/>

+_Note this no longer works because the latest Firefox for Android removes support for sideloading extensions (Fenix)_:
 To install on mobile, the easiest way is to visit this url from your phone: `https://frnsys.com/misc/hili.xpi`.

+Instead you can use this collection id: `14770219` and user id: `hili` or add it to your own collection.

 ## Server